 Photography in Motion

-) is a non-profit organization dedicated to bringing equality of opportunity to Chilean children and ending cycles of poverty and child abuse.
-International volunteers form a citywide team that works in 14 independent orphanages, community centers, and schools in Santiago.
-They develop and implement a variety of programs in education, recreation, culture, and resource management while providing love and affection to the kids as positive role models.
-Volunteers participate in every aspect of life in their institutions from food preparation, helping with homework, driving the kids to the doctor’s office, and attending parent teacher conferences.
-They act as mentors, motivating and encouraging the kids on a more personal level since their ages are much closer to the kids.
-Each volunteer defines his or her own experience depending on his or her involvement and creativity.
+is a non-profit dedicated to bringing equality of opportunity to Chilean children and ending cycles of poverty and child abuse.
+International volunteers form a citywide team that works in 14 orphanages, community centers, and schools in Santiago.
+They develop and implement programs in education, recreation, culture, and resource management while providing love and support to the kids as positive role models.
+Volunteers help with food preparation, homework, escorting kids to the doctor’s office, and attending parent teacher conferences.
+Each volunteer defines his or her own experience depending on his or her involvement and creativity, but overall they act as mentors, motivating and encouraging the kids on a more personal level.
 What the volunteers give is paid back in hugs, kisses, memorable stories, and learning experiences.
-Beyond day to day activities, volunteers work together to organize eclectic and entertaining workshops for the kids while providing concrete support to the institutions.
+Beyond day-to-day activities, volunteers work together to organize entertaining workshops while providing concrete support to the institutions’ staff.
 Together volunteers work to build a better future for a select group of Chile’s children by improving their social situation.
-Volunteers that have left Santiago continue their service in a worldwide network in North America, South America, Europe and Asia.
-They may continue being an active part of VE by educating the public about the effects of poverty, organizing fundraising events, or collecting resources in their own countries.
-Combining the desire for a better world with the determination to obtain concrete results, VE does not only dream of change, but continues to be it.
+Combining the desire for a better world with the determination to obtain concrete results, VEGlobal doesn’t only dream of change, but continues to be it.

 © 2018 Lindy Drew Photography